The War Games: Plot

-On an alien planet, the Doctor uncovers a plot to conquer the Galaxy with brainwashed soldiers abducted from Earth and forced to fight in simulated "war games", reflecting the periods in history whence they were taken.
+On an alien planet, the Doctor uncovers a plot to conquer the Galaxy with brainwashed soldiers abducted from Earth and forced to fight in simulated "war games", representing the periods in history from which they were taken.
 The aliens' aim is to produce a super-army from the survivors; to this end, they have been aided by a renegade Time Lord, calling himself the War Chief.

-Joining forces with rebel soldiers, who have broken their conditioning, the Doctor and his companions foil the plot and end the fighting.
+Joining forces with rebel soldiers who have broken their conditioning, the Doctor and his companions foil the plot and end the fighting.
 The War Chief is apparently killed when the leader of the aliens, the War Lord, realises he has been plotting against him.
 The Doctor admits he needs the help of the Time Lords to return the soldiers to their own timelines, but in asking, risks capture for his own past crimes, including the theft of his TARDIS.
-After sending the message he and his companions attempt to evade capture, but are caught.
+After sending the message, he and his companions attempt to evade capture, but are caught.

 Having returned the soldiers to Earth, the Time Lords place the War Lord on trial and dematerialise him.
 They erase Zoe and Jamie's memories of travelling with the Doctor, and return them to the respective point in time when each of them first entered the TARDIS.
 They then place the Doctor on trial for stealing a TARDIS and breaking the law of non-interference.
 The Doctor presents a spirited defence, citing his many battles against the evils of the universe.
 Accepting this defence, the Time Lords proclaim that his punishment is exile to Earth in the 20th century - a planet and period of which he is fond.
-The Doctor points out he is too well known on Earth, so the Time Lords tell him he will change his appearance, as he has before, and present him with images of four faces.
+The Doctor points out he is too well known on Earth, so the Time Lords tell him he will change his appearance, as he has before, and present him with images of five faces.
 He does not like any of them; impatient, the Time Lords inform him that a decision has been made for him.
 He cries out indignantly as the forced regeneration is triggered.